[Mrs Anne Main in the Chair]

 In response, the Government launched a call for evidence in July as part of their review of legal aid for inquests.
 What followed was a Government submission document that was riddled with errors, strewn with inaccuracies and in no way befitting the seriousness of the subject.
 The short turnaround time for submissions left those whom the Government should have been doing their utmost to hear from unable to sufficiently offer their thoughts.

 Furthermore, the document made no explicit mention of, and no adequate attempt to hear from, bereaved families.
-After its so-called consultation in February, it was therefore of little surprise that the Ministry of Justice decided to ignore the weight of evidence to the contrary and refused the call for non-means-tested legal aid for inquests where the state has representation.
+After its so-called consultation, it was therefore of little surprise that the, in February Ministry of Justice decided to ignore the weight of evidence to the contrary and refused the call for non-means-tested legal aid for inquests where the state has representation.

 The Government’s normal consultation period is 12 weeks.
 Does my hon.
 Friend share my surprise that it was six weeks for this consultation, which was held over the peak summer holiday period?
 Does she share my suspicion about its timing?